News

 The National Plan sets out £3.5 billion of investment over the next three years and represents the first comprehensive homelessness strategy in England for several years.
 It places strong emphasis on prevention, improved standards and better coordination across public services, all of which are welcome and necessary steps.

-However, Step by Step’s analysis argues that the success of the plan will ultimately be judged not by how well it improves individual services, but by whether it enables young people to move forward through the system and into sustainable independence.
+However, in our analysis we argue that the success of the plan will ultimately be judged not by how well it improves individual services, but by whether it enables young people to move forward through the system and into sustainable independence.

 For young people, homelessness is rarely a single event.
 It is more often shaped by how systems respond at key transition points, such as leaving care, moving on from supported accommodation, or taking on adult housing costs without adult levels of security.
 While the National Plan strengthens prevention and support, it leaves unresolved questions about what happens when support succeeds but affordable housing options are not available.

-The Government’s long-term ambition that no young person leaving care should experience homelessness is welcomed.
-However, Step by Step notes that ambition alone will not deliver change without practical mechanisms that reflect young people’s financial and developmental realities.
+We welcome the government’s long-term ambition that no young person leaving care should experience homelessness.
+However, ambition alone will not deliver change without practical mechanisms that reflect young people’s financial and developmental realities.

-The full analysis is published in the Driving Change section of the Step by Step website and explores how prevention, supported accommodation and collaboration must be matched with realistic routes into independence if the National Plan is to deliver lasting change for young people.
+Our full analysis is published in the Driving Change section of our website and explores how prevention, supported accommodation and collaboration must be matched with realistic routes into independence if the National Plan is to deliver lasting change for young people.

 Read the Full Analysis: Can the National Plan End Homelessness for Young People?